pyccel/pyccel/README.md

 -   mpi4py (not available yet)
 -   h5py (not available yet)

+Pyccel's acceleration capabilites lead to much faster code.
+A small speed comparison of python vs pyccel or other tools can be found in the [performance](./performance.md) file.

 If you are eager to try Pyccel out, we recommend reading our [quick-start guide](./tutorial/quickstart.md)

 ## Table of contents